open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-win-guest.md

 1. Installation Script

    If you already have installed the required `rpls_sriov_kvm_multios_emt-3.1_ww2525.zip` script as part of the host setup, skip this step.
-Otherwise, download [the script](https://github.com/intel-innersource/virtualization.multios.kvm.scripts/archive/refs/tags/rpls_sriov_kvm_multios_emt-3.1_ww2525.zip).
+Otherwise, download the installation script from a source provided by Your Intel Representative.

    Unzip and install it on the host OS: